Application to the PhD program

 Admitted students come from many backgrounds and majors, and not all were undergraduate engineering majors.
 However, all have demonstrated a strong quantitative training.
 The median GPA is typically ~3.8, but we operate a holistic review process and have no minimum GPA or GRE thresholds for review.
 Don’t think that one bad grade or a tough semester stands in your way.
 We review the whole application and evaluate the potential of the person that wrote it, not just a set of numerical metrics.

 Recruiting and Program Information

 The admission process is led by committees organized by the seven focus areas listed above.
-Applicants should specify in which area (or areas) they are most interested, and describe the kind of research they are considering.
-The faculty in each area vote and rank the applicants in the initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.
+Applicants should specify in which area (or areas) they are most interested, and describe the kind of research they foresee.
+Faculty in each area vote and rank the applicants in the initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.

 Applications should be complete when submitted.
 In order to be considered a complete application we must have:

-- Three letters of recommendation: These letters should come from faculty members who are acquainted with you and your academic work.
+- Three letters of recommendation from faculty members who are acquainted with you and your academic work.
 These letters should be sealed and include comments on your aptitude and promise for independent research.

-- Personal Statement: Include a typewritten statement (one page maximum) indicating the basis of your interest in graduate study and your career objectives.
+- A typewritten personal statement (one page maximum) indicating the basis of your interest in graduate study and your career objectives.
 Include discussion of any research experience you have had.
 Also mention here which faculty members you would be most interested in working with and why.

 Course Prerequisites for Applicants